balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```

 ### Notes
-Most of the time you shouldn't use this since sessions are destroyed when the client closes their tab
+> Most of the time you shouldn't use this since sessions are destroyed when the client closes their tab
+> The record IDs are not required but do not pass an empty array or the method will fail.
+> Any string arguments passed must be the ID of the record.